Parental leave

 The Ministry of Business, Innovation and Employment (MBIE) website explains how to apply for parental leave.

-Parental leave – MBIE(external link)
+How to take parental leave – MBIE(external link)

 Parental leave payment

-Parental leave – MBIE(external link)
+Who can get parental leave payments – MBIE(external link)

 Parental grant

-Primary carer's (principals and teachers) who have had a baby or adopted a child can apply for a parental grant.
+Primary carers (principals and teachers) who have had a baby or adopted a child can apply for a parental grant.

 Parental leave in your employment agreement